-We love loud cars that make strange noises even though they are harmful to our ears.
+We love cars that make loud even though they are harmful to our ears.

-These exhaust systems let exhaust gases flow freely from the engine allowing them to go in the atmosphere directly through the exhaust tip.
-What’s not to like?
-Let’s take a look at what makes straight pipes wonderful.
+These exhaust systems let exhaust gases flow freely from the engine, allowing them to go into the atmosphere directly through the exhaust tip.

 There are many advantages that come with a straight pipe exhaust system:

-The biggest reason that many people opt for a straight pipe exhaust is that these systems enhance your car’s horsepower.
-These systems reduce back pressure from the engine which allows exhaust gases to flow freely and help the engine perform without hindrances.
-You get better fuel economy and slightly better horsepower.
-However, the size of the pipe is important.
-You can’t just go and get a thick pipe for your car.
-You need to get a proper analysis by a certified mechanic to get the best output for your car.
+- Increased Performance: The biggest reason that many people opt for a straight pipe exhaust is that these systems enhance your car’s horsepower.
+These systems reduce back pressure from the engine, allowing exhaust gases to flow freely and help the engine perform without hindrances.

-Straight pipes also make your car stand out in the crowd.
+- Aesthetics: Straight pipes also make your car stand out in the crowd if someone looks under your car.
 You can apply a chrome finish to the exhaust tip to make it look appealing.
 Various types of welding methods are used to give beautiful colors to the tip.
-You can find green, blue and red colored patterns on the tip that make it look highly appealing.
-Furthermore, you can go for a twin pipe setup for an even better aesthetic.
-In the racing world the more exhaust pipes you have the sportier your car is.
-That is why many modern sports cars come with quad exhausts instead of twin exhausts.
+Furthermore, you can go for a twin-pipe setup for an even better aesthetic.

-The straight pipe exhaust system lets out the true sound of an engine.
-Since there are no restrictions in the way like a muffler, the car sounds raw and pure.
+- Engine’s True Sound: The straight pipe exhaust system lets out the true sound of an engine.
+Since there are no restrictions like a muffler and a catalytic converter, the car sounds raw and pure.
 However, you might have to rethink starting your car early in the morning as that would definitely wake your neighbors.

 Just like everything else in the world, a straight pipe exhaust system has its advantages and disadvantages.
 It is up to us to decide what to sacrifice and what to gain.

-Sometimes the only reason motorheads go for a straight pipe setup is that they want their car to sound loud.
-What they don’t realize is that straight pipes can make their car extremely loud to the extent that starting and driving one in a suburban neighborhood could warrant police attention.
+- Often Too Loud: Sometimes, the only reason motorheads go for a straight pipe setup is that they want their car to sound loud.
+They don’t realize that straight pipes can make their car extremely loud to the extent that starting and driving one in a suburban neighborhood could warrant police attention.
 Enthusiasts that go for such systems usually only drive their cars on race tracks.
 So, if you are lucky enough to have a race-track in your city, a straight pipe setup would be a great inclusion for your vehicle as you will be able to test it to its limits.